-Construction managers are responsible for multiple aspects of a project, including quality control, cost management, safety and compliance management, and contract administration.
+Construction managers are responsible for multiple aspects of a project, including quality control in construction, cost management, jobsite safety, and contract administration.
 Tracking work progress and ensuring quality are often performed by managers through regular construction site visits.

 There are many reasons why visits are important for construction site management.
 We’ve provided some of them below.

 Tip for on site construction management

 Safety is the number one concern on most construction projects, as construction is the most dangerous industry for workers.
 Managers often visit sites to counsel their workers on how to address specific safety concerns.
 Supervisors and foremen may also ask a construction manager to visit their site to assist with site inspections, specialized work concerns, or safety equipment inspection.